bio-tools/biohackathon2024/biohackrxiv/paper.md

 # Background

+## Software mentions in the scientific literature

 The mining and study of mentions of software in the scientific literature has recenntly received much attention.

-Erik - would you like to help summarize (major) prior work in this domain?

 OpenAIRE...